jumpeiymn/global.hackathon/Teams/Gundam/ABOUT.md

 Jumpei
 =======
 Jumpei Yamane is an accomplished and experienced manager of various hackathons in Japan, and is a prominent advocate/technology evangelist.
 He currently works at Givery,Inc. , and is also the Japanese ambassador for AngelHack, a premier developer relations platform, and is an organization that hosts massive Hackathons around the world.
 He aims to make hackathons popular in Japan and to make Tokyo the next hub for startup companies.
-He will be the designer and co-director of this team.
+He will be UI/UXdesigner and co-director of this team.
 [Facebook](https://www.facebook.com/jumpeiyamane)

 Takuya
 =======